 Chinese New Year Parade

-The Chinese New Year Parade in San Francisco is widely regarded as one of the most spectacular night-illuminated parades in the country.
-This year’s parade will be held on Saturday, February 11th, rain or shine.
+The Chinese New Year Parade in San Francisco celebrates the Lunar New Year, and is widely regarded as one of the most spectacular night-illuminated parades in the country.
+This year’s parade will be held on Saturday, February 4th, rain or shine.

 Started in the 1860s by the Chinese as a way to educate the community about their culture, this year’s parade includes elaborate floats, lion dancers, folk dancers, costumed elementary school groups, marching bands, stilt walkers, Chinese acrobats, and a 268 foot long Golden Dragon.
 The newly crowned Miss Chinatown U.S.A. will also make an appearance!

-General viewing of the parade is free, and bleacher tickets are available for $30.
-You can purchase bleacher tickets here or by calling 415-889-8823 or 415-982-3071.
-Event organizers recommend you get there before 4:30pm.
-If you can’t attend the parade in person, you can catch the live broadcast on KTVU Fox 2 or KTSF 26 (Chinese broadcast) on Saturday, February 11th, 6-8pm.
+General viewing of the parade is free, and bleacher tickets are available starting at $41.
+You can purchase bleacher tickets here.
+Event organizers recommend you get there before 4:00 p.m.
+If you can’t attend the parade in person, you can catch the live broadcast on KTVU Fox 2 or KTSF 26 (Chinese broadcast) on Saturday, February 20th at beginning at 6pm.

-Parade Route: Market and Second Street to Kearny and Jackson (see below)
+Parade Route: Market and Second Street to Kearny and Jackson (see map below for the parade route and bleacher locations)

 You can find more information on the official parade event page here.